 As visibility has expanded, funding and interest have been received from organizations looking beyond the annual ride.
 The board of directors is excited to explore additional opportunities to further the mission.

-Donations from Ride to Zero (2015-2018) have been used to support the following:
+Donations from Ride to Zero (2015-2020) were used to help fund the following:

-Additionally RTZ has helped fund treatment for veterans through the R&R program.
-R&R is NCVS’s most innovate program, offering a two week PTSD treatment for veterans from across the US, at the National Ability Center, in Park City, Utah.
+•Treatment for veterans through the R&R program.
+R&R is the National Center for Veteran Studies (now known as The Suicide and Trauma Reduction Initiative for Veterans-STRIVE) most innovate program, offering a two week PTSD treatment for veterans from across the US.
 The program is free of charge for military personnel with PTSD and their families.